silogen/kaiwo/docs/docs/admin/configuration.md

 # Configuration Guide

+Administrators configure Kaiwo primarily through

+* The cluster-scoped `KaiwoQueueConfig` Custom Resource Definition (CRD)
+* The cluster-scoped `KaiwoConfig` CRD
-Administrators configure Kaiwo primarily through the cluster-scoped `KaiwoQueueConfig` Custom Resource Definition (CRD) and environment variables or flags passed to the Kaiwo operator.
+* Environment variables or flags passed to the Kaiwo operator

 Users configure the CLI tool separately.

 ## KaiwoQueueConfig CRD

 This is the central point for managing how Kaiwo interacts with Kueue.
-There can be only **one** `KaiwoQueueConfig` resource in the cluster, and its `metadata.name` **must be `kaiwo`** (or the value specified by the `DEFAULT_KAIWO_QUEUE_CONFIG_NAME` environment variable, which defaults to `kaiwo`).
+There can be only **one** `KaiwoQueueConfig` resource in the cluster, and its `metadata.name` **must be `kaiwo`** (or the value specified in the KaiwoConfig Custom Resource field `spec.defaultKaiwoQueueConfigName`, which defaults to `kaiwo`, see more below).

 **Default Configuration on Startup:**